 The cashew, known botanically as Anacardium occidentale, is the seed of a tropical evergreen shrub related to mango, pistachio and poison ivy.
-Originating in Brazil, the cashew plant made its way to India and East Africa in the 16th century via Portuguese sailors.
-Commercial growers in the 21st century cultivate cashews in warm, humid climates across the globe, with Vietnam, Nigeria, India, Brazil and Indonesia among the top producers of 23 cashew countries.
-Cashews are harvested by hand.
+Commercial growers cultivate cashews in warm, humid climates across the globe; Vietnam, Nigeria, India, Brazil, and Indonesia are among the top producers.

 What Is a Cashew?

 You might see cashews labeled "raw" in the supermarket, but all cashews undergo some heat in the process to remove the shell and caustic substance.
-Cashews sold as "roasted" have been cooked twice -- once during the shelling process and then roasted to deepen the color and enhance the flavor, sometimes with salt.
-High in heart-healthy monounsaturated fatty acids, cashews make some superfoods lists for their concentration of protein, fiber, minerals and antioxidants.
+Cashews sold as "roasted" have been cooked twice—once during the shelling process and then roasted to deepen the color and enhance the flavor, sometimes with salt.
+You will also find dry-roasted, meaning the nuts were cooked without any added oil.

 Because they are high in heart-healthy monounsaturated fatty acids, cashews make some superfoods lists for their concentration of protein, fiber, minerals, and antioxidants.
 Though technically a seed, the cashew generally gets the culinary treatment of a nut.
 You can buy them whole to eat as a snack out of hand or puréed into butter for use as a spread or smoothie ingredient.
 Owing to their creamy texture when blended, cashews have become a popular ingredient used to make dairy alternatives.
 This includes cashew milk, nut-based cheese, and nut-based cream sauces and sour cream.